habibur899/image-compare/readme.txt

 == Frequently Asked Questions ==

+= This is customizable?  =
+Of course, You can customize every element.

 = Does image Compare work with all the themes?  = Image Compare works all the themes that respect the coding standards of WordPress set by its Codex.
 It is recommended to use Elementor’s Hello Theme, a lightweight blank canvas, to enjoy full flexibility when using Elementor, and optimize your experience.